sammie-zx/coursesite/README.md

 # coursesite
 a platform for sharing and distributing courses online.
-It can ne used to sell courses too.
+It can be used to sell courses too.